nvidia-holoscan/holohub/tutorials/gui_for_python_applications/README.md

 ```

 At a high level, this is all we need to launch a Python Holoscan application with a GUI.
-The `setupUi()` method defines the GUI widgets and layout, while `runHoloscanApp()` runs the Florence-2 application in a separate thread.
+The `setupUi()` method defines the GUI widgets and layout, while `runHoloscanApp()` runs the Florence-2 application in a separate thread within the process.
 Details of these methods are explored in the following sections.

 ## Creating the GUI Widgets and Layout